-The Bank's objective is to ensure that indigenous peoples do not suffer adverse effects from Bank financed subprojects and that they receive culturally compatible social and economic benefits.
-Effectively the World Bank requires a subproject to develop a program for addressing issues based on the informed participation of the indigenous people themselves.
-Any subproject that affects indigenous peoples is expected to include components or provisions that incorporate an "Indigenous Peoples Development Plan".
+The Bank's objective is to ensure that indigenous peoples do not suffer adverse effects from Bank financed projects and that they receive culturally compatible social and economic benefits.
+Effectively the World Bank requires a project to develop a program for addressing issues based on the informed participation of the indigenous people themselves.
+Any project that affects indigenous peoples is expected to include components or provisions that incorporate an "Indigenous Peoples Plan".
+Certain sub projects targeted for implementation by the LVNWSB will be located in areas where the Sengwer, a community considered as indigenous is located.
+This therefore requires the preparation of an Indigenous People Policy Framework (IPPF) and an Indigenous People Plan (IPP).